replikativ/datahike/README.md

 Datomic is a full-fledged scalable database (as a service) built from the authors of Clojure and people with a lot of experience.
-If you need this kind of serious background, you should definitely stick to Datomic.
+If you need this kind of professional support, you should definitely stick to Datomic.

 datahike's query engine and most of its codebase comes from [datascript](https://github.com/tonsky/datascript).
 The differences to Datomic